panastasiadist/Enqueueror/README.md

 ### Using local resource paths to specify dependencies

-Scripts and stylesheets located under the asset root directories of Enqueueror, support requiring other (local) scripts and stylesheets (respectively) located under the aforementioned asset root directories.
+Scripts and stylesheets located under the asset root directories of Enqueueror, support requiring other (local) scripts and stylesheets (respectively) located under the asset root directories.

 To specify local scripts or stylesheets as dependencies, one should specify their path relative to their respective asset root directory, starting with a slash (/).
 If the local script/stylesheet specified by the relative path does not exist, the dependent asset won't be loaded by WordPress.